 To conclude, OCD repeating words are simply a manifestation of the condition itself.
 A person with this symptom may feel the need to repeat words or phrases out loud in order to ease their anxiety.
 However, this only serves to reinforce the negative thoughts and behaviors associated with OCD.
 If you or someone you know is struggling with this symptom, there are treatments available that can help.

 Moreover, people with OCD often realize that their thoughts and behaviors are irrational, but they cannot control them.
 If you are struggling with OCD, know that you are not alone and you can get help.
 There are many resources available, such as hotlines, support groups, and therapy.
 Do not hesitate to reach out for help.

 You can also contact Therapy Mantra for more information and help with OCD repeating words.
 We have a team of professional therapists who can provide you with the support and guidance you need to recover from this condition.
 Contact us today to learn more about our services.
-You can also book an online therapy or download our free Android or iOS app.
+You can also book an online therapy or download our free OCD treatment app on Android or iOS.